By using this site, you agree to our Privacy Policy and our Terms of Use.

 Qualified Settlement Fund Administration: Myths vs. Reality

 Qualified Settlement Funds (QSFs) are qualified tax entities established under the legal framework of 26 U.S.C. § 468B, regulated under 26 C.F.R. § 1.468B-1, and operate as statutory trusts.
-These QSFs or Section 468B trusts are settlement funds created upon the approval of a “government authority.”
-Critical to a successful QSF implementation is the Qualified Settlement Fund Administrator and associated QSF Administration, which streamlines the settlement process for efficient distribution to the involved parties.
+These Section 468B trusts are settlement funds created upon the approval of a “government authority.”
+The Qualified Settlement Fund Administrator and associated Administration are critical to a successful implementation, which streamlines the settlement process for efficient distribution to the involved parties.
 This consolidation simplifies the fund’s administration and introduces tax benefits designed to empower the plaintiffs financially.

 Myth 1: QSFs Are Exclusively for Mass Tort and Class Action Settlements

 One common misconception about Qualified Settlement Funds is that they are exclusively utilized for mass tort and class action settlements.
-However, the versatility and application of QSFs extend far beyond these areas.
+However, the versatility and application of settlement accounts extend far beyond these areas.

-Broad Application: QSFs are designed to resolve and satisfy claims, including those made before the QSF is established and funded.
-This broad application makes them suitable for most types of torts, breach of contract, and environmental liability cases.
+Broad Application: They are designed to resolve and satisfy claims, including those made before the fund is established and funded.
+This broad application makes them suitable for most torts, breach of contract, and environmental liability cases.

-Diverse Case Types: The use of QSFs spans a wide range of cases.
+Diverse Case Types: The use of settlement funds spans many cases.
 They are not only applicable in scenarios with large numbers of plaintiffs, such as product-liability cases, drug cases, and sexual abuse cases, but also in single claimant cases.

-Ethics and Compliance: Particularly in cases with multiple plaintiffs, QSFs play a crucial role in ensuring compliance with ethics rules.
+Ethics and Compliance: Particularly in cases with multiple plaintiffs, settlement trusts play a crucial role in ensuring compliance with ethics rules.

-Uncooperative Defendants: QSFs support structured settlement solutions even when a defendant or insurer is unwilling to enter directly.
-Moreover, QSFs can effectively pay adverse parties with and without liens and address lien resolutions.
+Uncooperative Defendants: They support structured settlement solutions even when a defendant or insurer is unwilling to enter directly.
+Moreover, they can effectively pay adverse parties with and without liens and address lien resolutions.

 For Plaintiffs